2017 Berlin ePrix: Race

 On lap 17, Bird attempted to overtake López before the first turn, but the two cars made contact in the corner, causing Bird to run wide.
 Bird fell to sixth after Vergne and di Grassi passed him and was placed under pressure by Abt.
 Bird lost two further positions when Abt and Prost passed him and López fell to fourth when Vergne overtook him.
 Di Grassi passed López entering the first corner soon after.
-Buemi was 1.3 seconds behind race leader Rosenqvist by the 20th lap but the latter was aware of the situation and glanced at his rear-view mirrors to ensure he had large enough of an gap to remain ahead after the pit stop phase.
+Buemi was 1.3 seconds behind race leader Rosenqvist by the 20th lap but the latter was aware of the situation and glanced at his rear-view mirrors to ensure he had large enough of a gap to remain ahead after the pit stop phase.
 The mandatory pit stop phase for the switch into a second car began on lap 23 when the leaders entered the pit lane.
 After driving out of his team's garage in his second car, Rosenqvist was released into the path of Heidfeld in the other Mahindra car, causing his teammate to swerve to the outside and nearly entered another team's pit gantry.
 Heidfeld stopped without damaging his car.
 Although he was briefly delayed, Rosenqvist kept the lead.
 The stewards immediately investigated Rosenqvist for the pit stop release.

 Aware of the possible implications, Rosenqvist pulled away to build a steady advantage over Buemi.
 Evans's team forgot to change the gear in his second car, delaying his exit from his garage as he required additional time to get into the correct gear.
 This caused him to emerge at the back of the field in 18th position.
 As the field became comfortable in the second half, di Grassi began to challenge Vergne for third.
 Following aggressive defensive manoeuvres which drew a verbal warning from his team, Vergne narrowly avoided hitting di Grassi at the final turn.
 Vergne was put off the racing line under braking by di Grassi who overtook him for third at the first corner on lap 32.
 Abt activated his FanBoost to try to pass Vergne on the next lap but was unsuccessful.
 Contact prevented Abt from overtaking Vergne, but not long after, passed him for fourth place.
 Duval stopped on the circuit but later drove his car into the pit lane to retire.